Levviata/Levviatas-Optimization-Pack/README.md

 **Universal Tweaks:**
 - Changes the way auto jumping works.
 If auto jumping is enabled, it makes you automatically step up a whole block (like if you were riding a horse) instead of jumping near a block.
 To disable -> B:"Auto Jump Replacement"=false (Tweaks.cfg)
-- There is also a bunch of other similar changes, edit the config as you wish.
+- There is also a bunch of other similar changes, edit the config as you wish (this will be removed from the modpack soon)

 ## External Mods / CurseForge Mods
-This mod pack uses [File Director](https://modrinth.com/mod/filedirector) to download these mods from CurseForge:
+This modpack uses [File Director](https://modrinth.com/mod/filedirector) to download these mods from CurseForge:
 - [Mixin 0.7-0.8 Compatibility](https://www.curseforge.com/minecraft/mc-mods/mixin-0-7-0-8-compatibility) (optional, is helpful only on specific occasions)
 - [Censored ASM](https://www.curseforge.com/minecraft/mc-mods/lolasm)
 - [Entity Culling](https://www.curseforge.com/minecraft/mc-mods/entity-culling)